-Security Attribute Card Data Confidential parts Parts of the Card Data that should stay confidential and not been stored in Apple Wallet - - - Secret parts of the card number CVV User Authorization Part of D.Payment_Data specify- ing the explicit authorization of the S.User - "yes" "no" Erase Data Part of D.User_Configuration which, when enabled, erases the data on the device after 10 con- secutive attempts to unlock it us- ing the wrong passcode. - "enabled" "disabled" (default) BioAuth Unlock Part of D.User_Configuration, au- thorization to use biometric au- thentication for unlocking a device, "selected" or "not selec- ted" by the User. - "selected" "not selected" (default) BioAuth AP Part of D.User_Configuration, au- thorization to use biometric au- thentication for Apple Pay opera- tions, "selected" or "not selected" by the User. - "selected" (default) "not selected" Watch Unlock Authorization to use the paired Apple Watch to unlock the TOE if Face ID has detected S.User is wearing a mask - "enabled" "disabled" (default) Face ID with Mask Part of D.User_Configuration which, when enabled, allows the User to unlock the iPhone while wearing a face mask. - "enabled" "disabled" (default) Apple OS public key The public key used to check the authenticity of a new version of D.OS. - Part of installed D.OS OS_signature Part of the OS file that is checked by the TOE before updating D.OS - Part of the update file Passcode_off Part of D.SEP_Configuration, con- figuration of the OS allowing to use the device without any au- thentication.
-When enabled, the TSF should disable biometric au- thentication and Apple Pay. - "disabled" (default) "enable"
+Security Attribute Card Data Confidential parts Parts of the Card Data that should stay confidential and not been stored in Apple Wallet - Secret parts of the card number CVV User Authorization Part of D.Payment_Data specifying the explicit authorization of the S.User - "yes" "no" Erase Data Part of D.User_Configuration which, when enabled, erases the data on the device after 10 consecutive attempts to unlock it using the wrong passcode. "enabled" "disabled" (default) BioAuth Unlock Part of D.User_Configuration, authorization to use biometric authentication for unlocking a locked device, "selected" or "not selected" by the User.
+1 1 "selected" "not selected" (default) BioAuth AP Part of D.User_Configuration, authorization to use biometric authentication for Apple Pay operations, "selected" or "not selected" by the User. - "selected" (default) "not selected" Apple OS public key The public key used to check the authenticity of a new version of D.OS. - Part of installed D.OS OS_signature Part of the OS file that is checked by the TOE before updating D.OS - Part of the update file

+Security Attribute Passcode_off Part of D.SEP_Configuration, configuration of the OS allowing to use the device without any authentication.
+When enabled, the TSF should disable biometric authentication and Apple Pay. - "disabled" (default) "enable"